Advertisement

 Connect with thousands of members and find support through daily live chats, curated resources, and one-to-one messaging.

-In any pharmacy or supermarket, you’ll likely find rows upon rows of products specifically targeted to people with psoriasis.
-For me, seeing “psoriasis” written in bold text across the front of packaging is a red flag.
+In any pharmacy or supermarket, you’ll likely find rows upon rows of products specifically targeting people with psoriasis.
+For me, seeing “psoriasis” written in bold text across the packaging is a red flag.

-Personally, I have never found relief from using any of these products that use “psoriasis” as a buzzword on their packaging.
+Personally, I’ve never found relief from using any of these products that have “psoriasis” as a buzzword on the package.

-Instead of grabbing products that advertise “psoriasis” across the front of the packaging, opt for ones that explain why they’re suitable for those with psoriasis elsewhere on the bottle, in the smaller print.
+Instead, opt for products that explain why they’re suitable for those with psoriasis elsewhere on the bottle, in the smaller print.

 I love discovering products that have a positive effect on psoriasis but are not specifically trying to lure in the psoriasis community.